Chicago Architecture Center's logo

 Learn how to navigate the underground network of passages that connects buildings, train stations, and parking lots in downtown Chicago.
 Find tips, maps, and tours of the Pedway System with Chicago Detours and other companies.

-However, the city's downtown is perhaps best traveled by foot.
-It's the only way to explore a series of underground tunnels and bridges known as the Pedway that link more than 40 blocks in the ...
+It’s the only way to explore a series of underground tunnels and bridges known as the Pedway that link more than 40 blocks in the Loop.
+Plus, knowledge of the underground path comes in handy ...

 5. Chicago: Underground Pedway & Downtown Secrets Walking Tour